 Only the producers identified on the national selection list are required to be audited.
-However, USDA employees at the state and county levels may spot-check any producer not identified on the national selection list if there is reason to question the producer's compliance or if NRCS or FSA receives a hotline referral from the OIG.
+However, USDA employees at the state and county levels may spotcheck any producer not identified on the national selection list if there is reason to question the producer's compliance or if NRCS or FSA receives a hotline referral from the OIG.

-Information provided by NRCS over the past five years shows the following compliance review data:108
+Information provided by NRCS over the past eight years shows the following compliance review data:132

-- 2016: 21,716 Compliance Reviews 2.2% noncompliance - 2017: 23,944 Compliance Reviews 2.0% noncompliance - 2018: 23,891 Compliance Reviews 1.3% noncompliance - 2019: 19,322 Compliance Reviews 1.4% noncompliance - 2020: 23,381 Compliance Reviews 1.5% noncompliance
+2016 2020

+21,919 Compliance Reviews 22,113 Compliance Reviews

+2.2% noncompliance 1.5% noncompliance

+2017 2021

+23,944 Compliance Reviews 21,846 Compliance Reviews

+2.0% noncompliance 1.7% noncompliance

+2018 23,926 Compliance Reviews 1.3% noncompliance 2022 19,271 Compliance Reviews 1.3% noncompliance